adfresca/sdk-ios/README.md

   }
 ```

-In this example, ItemViewController will be displayed when you set the campaign click url as 'myapp://item'
+In this example, ItemViewController will be displayed when you set the campaign Deep Link as 'myapp://item'

 * * *